-This proposed elimination of the criminal SOL in HB 1302 is in line with the recent trend to eliminate the criminal SOL and to give victims into their 50's time to come forward in accordance with the delayed disclosure of abuse science.
-Tennessee stands alongside 15 other states seeking to eliminate criminal SOLs for child sex abuse in 2021.15 Tennessee has already eliminated the criminal SOL for victims age 12 and under, so HB 1302 rightly expands that list to include all child victims.
+This proposed elimination of the criminal SOL in HB 1302 is in line with the recent trend to eliminate the criminal SOL and to give victims more time to come forward in accordance with the delayed disclosure of abuse science.
+Tennessee stands alongside 15 other states seeking to eliminate criminal SOLs for child sex abuse in 2021.
+Tennessee has already eliminated the criminal SOL for victims age 12 and under, so HB 1302 rightly expands that list to include all child victims.

-Once again, we commend you for supporting this legislation, which is desperately needed to help survivors of childhood sex abuse, and for taking up the cause of child sex abuse victims.
-Tennessee's children deserve SOL reform to protect them today and into the future.
-Extending the time for survivors to file suit is a positive step for Tennessee's children and families.
+Once again, we commend you for taking up the cause of child sex trafficking victims and for supporting this legislation, which is desperately needed to help prevent sex trafficking in Tennessee.
+Tennessee's children deserve criminal SOL reform to protect them today and into the future.
+Eliminating barriers to prosecuting child sex traffickers is a positive step for Tennessee's children and families.
 Please do not hesitate to contact us if you have questions regarding SOL reform or if we can be of assistance in any way on other child protection issues.